aMOPel/nixpkgs/pkgs/build-support/deno/fetch-deno-deps/readme.md

 However, it does not write 3 three files to disk just like that, but combines `jsr:` and `https:` into `vendor.json` (see next step).

 It does not structure the downloaded files whatsoever.
-Each file is written to a unique path (using sha256 over the download URL) in the same folder.
+Each file is written to the same folder to a unique path, using sha256 over the download URL.

-The extended `Common Lock` files are written to the same folder.
+The extended `Common Lock` files are also written to the same folder.

 #### File structure transformer